-Bountiful City will revise the storm water management ordinance to require BMP selection of post-construction controls, which will meet the post-construction technical requirements of the UPDES permit for construction activities, UTR 300000.
+Bountiful City will revise the storm water management ordinance to require post-construction controls to manage storm water on site to prevent the discharge from the first 0.6" of precipitation using LID practices to the maximum extent technically feasible.
 This will apply to both public and private developments.

 The city will require a storm water permit to be obtained by all new development and redevelopment projects that disturb one acre or more, Also, the need for and requirement of implementing post-construction controls will be reviewed during the plan review process.
-The permit process is explained in Section 2.4, Construction Site Stormwater Runoff Control Program.
+The permit process is explained in Section 2.4, Construction Site Storm Water Runoff Control Program.